-WARNING: NEVER REPLACE A HYTREL SLEEVE WITH A RUBBER SLEEVE AS THESE SLEEVES HAVE COMPLETELY DIFFERENT RATINGS AND INTERCHANG-ING THEM CAUSE DAMAGE TO THE EQUIPMENT.
+WARNING: NEVER REPLACE A HYTREL SLEEVE WITH A RUBBER SLEEVE AS THESE SLEEVES HAVE COMPLETELY DIFFERENT RATINGS AND INTERCHANGING THEM CAN CAUSE DAMAGE TO THE EQUIPMENT.

-OPERATIONAL START-UP CHECKLIST

-- Foundation level and baseplate grouted.

-- Foundation bolts tight.

-- Coupling aligned without sleeve.

-- Motor and pump mounting bolts tight.

-- $\hfill \Box$ Suction and discharge connections secure.

-- Flush piping installed if required.

-- Electrical connections secure and covered.

-- Lubricate power-fame as required.

-- Ensure that coupling sleeve is not installed.

-- Jog motor/Check rotation.

-- $\hfill \Box$ Turn pump shaft by hand, ensure that it does not bind.

-- Check shaft alignment and install coupling sleeve.

-- Ensure that all guards are in place.

-- Ensure seal is properly flushed.

-- Fill casing tank with priming liquid

-- $\hfill\square$ Suction value is open.
-Discharge piping open to vent air.

-- $\hfill \Box$ Start pump and adjust discharge value to desired flow rate.

-- Check flush water flow and pressure.

-- Check oil level if so equipped.

-- Check for excessive vibration and oil temperature.

-- $\hfill\square$ Check packing for leakage and mechanical seal for no leaks after run-in.
+OPERATIONAL START-UP CHECKLIST Foundation level and baseplate grouted.
+Foundation bolts tight.
+Coupling aligned without sleeve.
+Motor and pump mounting bolts tight.
+Suction and discharge connections secure.
+Flush piping installed if required.
+Electrical connections secure and covered.
+Lubricate power-frame as required.
+Ensure that coupling sleeve is not installed.
+Jog motor/Check rotation.
+Turn pump shaft by hand, ensure that it does not bind.
+Check shaft alignment and install coupling sleeve.
+Ensure that all guards are in place.
+Ensure seal is properly flushed.
+Suction valve is open, Discharge valve is slightly open.
+Ensure that pump is primed.
+Start pump and open discharge valve to desired flow rate.
+Check flush water flow and pressure.
+Check oil level if so equipped.
+Check for excessive vibration and oil temperature.
+Check packing for leakage and mechanical seal for no leaks after run-in.